libai8723/front-end-dev-notes-bignerdbook/_posts/2020-01-31-some-notes-to-spring-in-action-4rd-Aspect-Oriented-Spring.md

 ---
 title: "Some notes to Spring in Action 4th edition 4th chapter - AOP"
 date: 2020-01-31
-tag: Spring, Aspect Oriented Programming
+tag: "Spring in Action 4th edition"
 ---

 ## What is Cross-Cutting Concern